stolostron/lifeguard/README.md

 #### Destroying a ClusterClaim and the Claimed Cluster

 To delete a ClusterClaim:
 **Note:** Deleting a ClusterClaim immediately deletes the cluster that was allocated to the claim.
-You can view the claimed cluster via `oc get clusterclaims.hive <cluster-claim-name> -n <namespace> -o json | jq -r '.spec.namespace'`.
+You can view the claimed cluster via `oc get clusterclaim.hive <cluster-claim-name> -n <namespace> -o json | jq -r '.spec.namespace'`.
 1. `oc login` to the OCM/ACM/Hive cluster where your claim resides
 2. `cd clusterclaims` and run `delete.sh` (named for the `oc` command it will leverage)
 3. Follow the prompts, the script will guide you through the location and deletion of your clusterclaim